kyle-import/OpenMine/README.md

 ### Installation

 You will have to have a few things installed before running the checker.
-This installation guide assumes that you are on a 64bit Windows, MacOS, or Linux system.
+OpenMine assumes that you are on a 64bit Windows, MacOS, or Linux system.

 First, you will need to install Python.
 You must use a Python version above `3.0`.